swiftlang/sourcekit-lsp/Contributor Documentation/Modules.md

 Contains SourceKit-LSP-specific helper functions.
 These fall into two different categories:
 - Functionality that can only be implemented by combining two lower-level modules that don't have a shared dependency, like `SKLogging` + `LanguageServerProtocol`
-- Types that should be sharable by the different modules that implement SourceKit-LSP but that are not generic enough to fit into `SwiftExtensions`, like `ExperimentalFeatures`.

 ### SKTestSupport